 - RuneQuest ogres look like attractive human beings, but have a genetic predisposition to anthropophagy.
 They deliberately spread disinformation to the effect that all ogres are hideously deformed and unsanitary.

-- The Ogres of GURPS: Banestorm are among the Elder Folk of Yrth but by far the least advanced of everyone; even the orcs are cultured and intelligent compared to them.
-Their only saving grace is that they're stronger and tougher than every other species.
+- The ogres of GURPS Banestorm are technically among the Elder Folk of the world of Yrth, but are by far the least advanced race; even the orcs are cultured and intelligent compared to them.
+Their only saving grace is that they're stronger and tougher than pretty much every other species (except the big, rare races like giants and dragons).

 - In Changeling: The Lost Ogres are those abductees who were warped by abusive behaviour into tough, violent monsters, often with a penchant for human flesh.
 Their stereotypical view of humans is "You're beautiful.
 On the other hand, you taste like chicken."
 Overlaps with All Trolls Are Different, as some trolls are water-themed ogres.